GDPR fine tracker

 Offering practical and cost-effective support for GDPR compliance, this service includes limited access to an independent, lawyer-led DPO team with expertise in data protection law & practice.

-If you don’t sell products and services directly to consumers, handle personal data beyond that of your own employees, and don’t require emergency support in the event of a data breach, Basic Cover may be sufficient for your needs.
+If you don’t sell products and services directly to consumers, handle personal data beyond that of your own employees, and don’t require emergency support in the event of a data breach, Essentials Cover may be sufficient for your needs.

 If your needs are anything other than basic GDPR compliance smartbloc.
 Premium Cover offers a bespoke service aligned to the requirements and operation of your business.